What Is Product-Led Growth? Strategy, Metrics, & Examples

 At the end of the day, you still need a sales team to assist in selling and you still need a marketing team to generate demand.
 But product-led growth improves the efficacy of both sales-led and marketing-led practices.
 After all, it’s much easier to sell and market a product that customers love than it is to sell and market vaporware.

-Learn more about how to combine the power of PLG with marketing and sales efforts in Product-Led Growth Guide Volume 1: What Is PLG?
+Learn more about how to combine the power of PLG with marketing and sales efforts in

 Benefits of product-led growth